MGreif/python-image-steganography/README.md

 - [x] Add AES Encryption Method
 - [x] Add option to check if image is encrypted
 - Generate new IV in each encryption and store in image
-- Add option to check if image is encoded
 - Add verbose mode
 - Add GUI